Old Photographs - Photobooths

 Occasionally amongst your family photos you may find a tiny photographic print or strip of prints from a photo booth.
 Wikipedia describes a photo booth as a vending machine or modern kiosk that contains an automated, usually coin-operated, camera and film processor.
 This page discusses the development of the photo booth and gives pointers to dating these small portraits.

 The photo booth has a long history, is ubiquitous today in the UK, being a useful device for correctly formatted photographs for passports, driving licenses, firearm certificates and other identity documents.
 In addition the photo booth, in its digital format, is enjoying something of a resurgence at the present time as an added amusement at weddings, parties and other events.

 Since its arrival, the photo booth has proved to be popular – not just for the practical purpose of obtaining an affordable self portrait, but, because the customer is the operator of the machine, for the entertainment value of pulling strange faces at the camera, cramming in with your partner or friends for group shots, and for some even the excitement of stripping off clothing for a more risque image, taken in the dubious privacy of a tiny space behind a flimsy curtain.

 Early History of the photo booth

 The first patent for an automated photography machine was filed in the USA in 1888 by William Pope and Edward Poole of Baltimore.
-Other patents followed over the next few years but early machines lacked reliability and required assistance from a human operator.
+Other patents and apparatus followed over the next few years but early equipment lacked reliability and required assistance from a human operator.

 These pictures from La Nature 1889 show a French automatic machine invented by Theophile Ernest Enjalbert, which was operated with the help of an attendant.
 The machine was described in Enjalbert's patent application as "Apparatus for receiving coin and for producing and delivering photographs in exchange therefor"